maggi-lan/myblog/README.md

 # MyBlog
 ### Video Demo: https://youtu.be/AfFE7ygUKRE
 #### Description:
 This project is a dynamic **CRUD-based** blog website.
 Users can create & delete their blog posts, customize their profile, follow or unfollow others and search for other users.
-The aim was to create a simple yet complete web application that demonstrates understanding of backend logic, templating engines, routing, user authentication, and frontend design.
+The aim was to create a simple web application that applies my understanding of backend logic, templating engines, routing, user authentication, and frontend design.

+**NOTE: This was designed to be deployed locally**

 ## Features
 - User Authentication